[Edited on 15 December 2020]

 - Gums appear dark in color

-If your cat is on any type of NSAID and he is showing signs of an adverse reaction, you should stop giving the medication and call your veterinarian.
+If your cat is on any type of NSAID and is showing signs of an adverse reaction, you should stop giving the medication and call your veterinarian.

-Acetaminophen is a type of NSAID.
 Pain medications that contain acetaminophen as the active ingredient should NEVER be given to cats.
 When acetaminophen is broken down in the body, its metabolites cause damage to the cells of the liver and kidneys.
 There is also the conversion of hemoglobin (the part of the blood that carries oxygen) into methemoglobin, resulting in poor delivery of oxygen to the body cells, tissues, and organs, which may lead to irreversible damage.
 Tylenol is a popular pain reliever that contains acetaminophen as the active ingredient.
 It is so toxic that even one tablet of Tylenol (Regular Strength) can kill some cats.

 Multi-Modal Approach For Pain Relief